andreaskundig/ncms-hestia/src/site/community/en/index.md

   relationship with data in dating.
 timeline_title: How it started - How it's going
 timeline_events:
+  - date: 2020-10-31T23:00:00.000Z
+    description: "This collective is a social movement we have started in November 2020 after identifying several privacy risks we, as dating app users, are confronted with when looking for a date online: unwanted ads, harms resulting from incorrect profiling and predictions, the possibility of phishing and identity theft."
   - date: 2021-01-31T23:00:00.000Z
     description: >-
       "Dating Privacy” Collective Launch.